nats-io/nats.deno/jetstream/README.md

 ## Migration

-If you were using an embedded version of JetStream as provided by the npm nats@^2.0.0 or deno or websocket libraries, you will have to import this library and replace your `NatsConnection#jetstream()` or `NatsConnection#jetstreamManager()` with `jetstream(nc)` or `await jetstreamManager(nc)`.
+If you were using an embedded version of JetStream as provided by the npm nats@^2.0.0 or nats.deno or nats.ws libraries, you will have to import this library and replace your usages of `NatsConnection#jetstream()` or `NatsConnection#jetstreamManager()` with `jetstream(nc)` or `await jetstreamManager(nc)` where you pass your actual connection to the above functions.

-For example, developers that use JetStream can access it by using the functions `jetstream()` and `jetstreamManager()` and provide their NATS connection.
-Note that were built directly into the NatsConnection `NatsConnection#jetstream/Manager()` APIs are no longer available.
-This enables clients that don't use JetStream have a smaller footprint.

-Also note that if you are using KV or ObjectStore, these APIs are now provided by a different libraries `@nats-io/kv` and `@nats-io/obj` respectively.
+Also note that if you are using [KV](../kv/README.md) or [ObjectStore](../obj/README.md), these APIs are now provided by a different libraries `@nats-io/kv` and `@nats-io/obj` respectively.
 If you are only using KV or ObjectStore, there's no need to reference this library directly unless you need to do some specific JetStreamManager API, as both `@nats-io/kv` and `@nats-io/obj` depend on this library already and use it under the hood.

 ## JetStreamManager (JSM)